 - Make a list.
 Tobacco cravings can seem strong, but they usually last for only three minutes or less.
 Curb the craving for tobacco by listing the things you can do to distract yourself from smoking.
 When you feel the urge to smoke, pick one item from the list and do it right away.
 Examples of activities include drinking a glass of water, taking a quick walk, chewing gum, crunching healthy snacks, playing an online game or checking your social media sites.

 - Call for help.
 If you need one-on-one support, call or visit the Tennessee Tobacco QuitLine, a free telephone and online service, at 800-784-8669 or www.tnquitline.com.

 - Hand-washing is critical.
 Wash your hands with soap and water after using the restroom, after blowing your nose and before handling food.
 Use alcohol-based hand sanitizer or wipes for those times when soap and water are not available.

 - Keep coughs under cover.
 Cover your mouth and nose whenever you need to cough or sneeze.
 Use a tissue whenever possible, or cough into the crook of your arm.
 Then head to the sink to wash up.

 - Get proper shots.
 Getting children up-to-date on their immunizations is also an important preventive method and a requirement for them to attend school.
 Find out what immunizations your child needs.

 - Prevention is key to staying healthy.
-See more basic tips on how to keep your child healthy year-round.

 5. Track success.
 Healthier Tennessee’s new Streaks for Small Starts iOS app will give you the tools to make better decisions for a lifetime of healthy habits—one small step at a time.
 The app, available as a free download from the iTunes App Store to your iPhone 5 (or higher), iPad or iPod touch, will enable you to: